brigademate/legal/TERMS_OF_USE.md

 ## 1. Acceptance of Terms
 By accessing or using BrigadeMate, you agree to these Terms of Use.
 If you do not agree, do not use the app.

-Service Operator: **not specified in project files**.
-Please provide the legal name and address of the operator/owner.
+Service Operator: Artur Carp, Causeni, Moldova 4304.

 ## 2. Eligibility
 You must meet the minimum age required by applicable law.
 Age restrictions are **not specified in project files**.
 Please define the minimum age for users.